-To lock, turn the key counterclockwise.
-See "Cargo and luggage" on page 282 in

-Section 2 for precautions when loading luggage.
+See "-Stowage precautions" on page 290 in Section 2 for precautions when loading luggage.

-To reduce the chance of injury in case of an accident or a sudden stop, always keep to close the armrest door when not in use.
+To reduce the chance of injury in case of an accident or a sudden stop, always keep the door behind the armrest closed when not in use.